Being A Responsible Drone Pilot

 How Dangerous Can A Drone Be?

-Given our expertise, our website design company Manchester keeps an eye on the news relating to drones.
+Given our expertise, we keep an eye on the news relating to drones.
 Here are some significant statistics about their potential hazards…

 – There were 92 drones that had near misses with planes in 2017, according to the UK Airprox Board (UKAB).